guzus/deep-claude/README.md

 # 🔂 Continuous Claude

-An automated workflow that runs Claude Code in a continuous loop, creating and merging pull requests until your development goal is complete.
+Automated workflow running Claude Code continuously - creating, reviewing, and merging PRs until your development goal is complete.

 ## ⚙️ How it works

-For tasks that require multiple iterations to complete, this script runs Claude Code repeatedly until done:
+This script runs Claude Code in iterations until multi-step tasks are complete:

 - Claude Code runs in a loop based on your prompt
 - All changes are committed to a new branch